rail5/autobuild/README.md

 ### Set-up

-After installing, run `autobuild -c` to edit your configuration, and `autobuild -s` to complete set-up.
+After installing, run `autobuild -s` to complete set-up.

-Your **CONFIG** file (edited with `autobuild -c`) is where you will tell autobuild where to find your packages, as well as other settings
+Your **CONFIG** file can be edited with `autobuild -c`, and is where you will tell autobuild where to find your packages, as well as other settings

 ### Usage